 To quiet the sadness... year after year.

-This profound wound was passed from her mother down to Rose, as she was born 3 years later.
+This profound wound was passed from her mother down to Emilia, as she was born 3 years later.

-As we spoke about it, Rose realized how true it felt that she in fact had been carrying her mother's grief.
+As we spoke about it, Emilia realized how true it felt that she in fact had been carrying her mother's grief.
 She then learned to follow her mom's eating and dieting pattern too.

 We began the work of moving through the grief to bring closure and healing to those ancestral memories.
 We did this through an NLP process called a Timeline.
 It is very much like regression hypnosis, but it's done much more interactively than regular hypnosis.

 We went back to the time of her mother's pregnancy with her first child.

 In a Timeline, we bring the resources that were not present at the time of the painful events.

 Emilia was able to identify that back then, what her mom had needed was: support from her family, unconditional love, to feel listened-to without judgment, and to feel included in her community.
 Through NLP tools, we helped Emilia access all of those feelings and resources, and then provide them for her mother within that memory.